ovotech/bit-node-tools/packages/avro-ts/README.md

 ## Union types helpers.

-When complex union types are defined, the output will include a namespace named `Names` by default, containing the namespaced address of properties.
+When complex union types are defined, the output will include a namespace (named `Names` by default), containing the namespaced address of properties.

-This allows using as such:
+This allows usecases as such:

 ```typescript
 import { Names, WeatherEvent } from './my-type';